jvierine/signal_processing_course/README.md

     - That the Fourier series can be shown as a special case of the Fourier transform
     - Plancherel's theorem and Parseval's theorem
     - Convolution theorem

+#### Discrete-time Signals
+    - Converting a signal from continuous-time to discrete-time (discritization)
+    - Sample-rate and sample-spacing; how these relate to discrete-time angular frequency
+    - Sampling of complex sinusoids and real signals
+    - Aliasing and folding
+    - Nyquist zones, the principal spectrum
+    - Shannon-sampling theorem and the sampling criteria
+    - Reconstruction of signals from the samples; the ideal reconstruction filter